Alex Molinaroli

-Alex Adrian Molinaroli (born October 7, 1959) is an American businessman who served as Chief Executive Officer (CEO) of Johnson Controls, from 2013 through 2017.
-Johnson Controls is a Fortune 80 diversified company with 130,000 employees in 1,300 locations worldwide.
+Alex Adrian Molinaroli (born October 7, 1959) is an American businessman who was the chief executive officer of Johnson Controls from 2013 to 2017.

 Early life and education

 Molinaroli was born October 7, 1959, in Parkersburg, WV.
 At an early age his family relocated to Charleston, SC for his father’s work.

 He attended primary and secondary parochial schools and graduated from Bishop England High School in 1978.